Eddie Vedder: Live performances

 Throughout Pearl Jam's career, Vedder has interacted with the crowd during the band's concerts.
 Early in Pearl Jam's existence, Vedder and the band became known for their intense live performances.
 Vedder participated in stage diving as well as crowd surfing.
 During the early part of Pearl Jam's career, Vedder was known to climb the stage lighting rig and hang from the stage roof.
 Looking back at this time, Vedder said, "It's hard for us to watch early performances, even though that's when people think we were on fire and young.
 Playing music for as long as I had been playing music and then getting a shot at making a record and at having an audience and stuff, it's just like an untamed force...a different kind of energy.
 And I find it kind of hard to watch those early performances because it's so just fucking, semi-testosterone-fueled or whatever.
 But it didn't come from jock mentality.
 It came from just being let out of the gates."

 Vedder began incorporating social commentary and political criticism into his lyrics and performances early in his career with Pearl Jam.
 He usually comments on politics between songs, often to criticize U.S. foreign policy.
-During Pearl Jam's 1992 appearance on MTV Unplugged, Vedder stood atop his stool, took out a marker pen, and wrote "pro-choice" down his arm in large letters when the band performed the song "Porch".
-During Pearl Jam's 2007 Lollapalooza headlining show, Vedder and the band played a song telling the crowd in Chicago to boycott the oil company B.P.
-Amoco because they had been polluting Lake Michigan.
+During Pearl Jam's 2007 Lollapalooza headlining show, Vedder and the band played a song telling the crowd in Chicago to boycott the oil company BP because they had been polluting Lake Michigan.

-Vedder is known to use a Mike Lull - modified, vintage Fender Telecaster that features a single coil pickup in the bridge position and a P-90 pickup in the neck position, as well as various stickers as a tribute to The Who; furthermore, he is known to use three vintage Fender Tweed amplifiers (including a 1959 Deluxe and a 1957 Custom Twin).
-His two main acoustic guitars are a 1930s - era Martin 00-17 and a vintage Gibson Pete Townshend Signature SJ - 200.
+Vedder is known to use a Mike Lull-modified, vintage Fender Telecaster that features a single coil pickup in the bridge position and a P-90 pickup in the neck position, as well as various stickers as a tribute to his favorite band of all time, The Who.
+He uses three vintage Fender Tweed amplifiers, including a 1959 Deluxe and a 1957 Custom Twin.
+His two main acoustic guitars are a 1930s-era Martin 00-17 and a vintage Gibson Pete Townshend Signature SJ-200.